Albrecht De Vriendt: Work

 Albrecht De Vriendt was a painter of genre scenes, religious subjects, history paintings, interiors and figure paintings.
-He was also a watercolorist and an etcher.
+He was also a watercolourist and an etcher.

-Albrecht De Vriendt principal subject matter was the glorious Belgian and Flemish history from the 15th to 17th centuries.
-He thus continued the tradition of the Belgian Romantic-historical school who chose as the subject matter of their work important historical events in Belgium's history which were regarded as key to the country's national identity.
-The movement had started in the 1830s with painters such as Gustave Wappers, Louis Gallait, Ernest Slingeneyer, Nicaise de Keyser and other minor figures who had typically trained in Paris where they had come into contact with the new Romantic movement.
-Unlike their French models such as Delacroix, their work, though colourful, lacked true romantic zest and was quickly recuperated by the establishment which rewarded the artists with commissions and rewards.
+Albrecht De Vriendt's principal subject matter was the glorious Belgian and Flemish history from the 15th to the 17th centuries.
+He thus continued the tradition of the Belgian Romantic-historical school, which chose as the subject matter of their work important historical events in Belgium's history which were regarded as key to the country's national identity.
+The movement had started in the 1830s with painters such as Gustave Wappers, Louis Gallait, Ernest Slingeneyer, Nicaise de Keyser and other minor figures who had typically trained in Paris, where they had come into contact with the new Romantic movement.
+Unlike their French models, such as Delacroix, their work, though colourful, lacked true romantic zest and was quickly recuperated by the establishment, which rewarded the artists with commissions and rewards.
 An example of his work in this genre is Philip I conferring the Order of the Golden Fleece on his son Charles (1880, Brooklyn Museum) painted on the occasion of the 50th anniversary of the independence of Belgium.
-De Vriendt used an event from Belgium's glorious to help create the notion of a distinctive heritage and cultural identity for the young Belgian nation.
-In this work De Vriendt depicts a lavish court room in which Philip the Handsome (1478–1506) bestows the Order of the Golden Fleece on his one-year-old son, Charles (1500–1558), who had been born in Ghent (De Vriendt's native town).
+De Vriendt used an event from Belgium's glorious past to help create the notion of a distinctive heritage and cultural identity for the young Belgian nation.
+In this work, De Vriendt depicts a lavish courtroom in which Philip the Handsome (1478–1506) bestows the Order of the Golden Fleece on his one-year-old son, Charles (1500–1558), who had been born in Ghent (De Vriendt's native town).
 Charles later became the most powerful ruler of Europe.
 De Vriendt demonstrates in this work his skill in the rendering of fabrics as well as a sensitivity in depicting the confused expression of the infant Charles.